crumblepie/crumblepie/README.md

 ### Glad to see you here!

-I am a full-stack software engineer and former tech lawyer based in New York and Sydney.
+I am a full-stack software engineer and former tech lawyer based in New York.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for beautiful, innovative and intuitive design to create the best user experiences.